Multiple endocrine neoplasia: Comparison

-MEN 2B is sometimes known as MEN 3 and the designation varies by institution (c.f. www.ClinicalReview.com).
+MEN 2B is sometimes known as MEN 3 and the designation varies by institution (cf. www.ClinicalReview.com).

 Although a variety of additional eponyms have been proposed for MEN2B (e.g. Williams-Pollock syndrome, Gorlin-Vickers syndrome, and Wagenmann–Froboese syndrome), none ever gained sufficient traction to merit continued use and, indeed, are all but abandoned in the medical literature.
 Another early report was Schimke et al. in 1968.

 OMIM also includes a fourth form of multiple endocrine neoplasia ("MEN4"), associated with CDKN1B.
 The presentation is believed to overlap that of MEN1 and MEN2.

 Multiple Endocrine Neoplasia Type 1 (MEN1)

 The MEN1 gene

 The MEN1 gene consists of ten exons, spanning about 10 kb, and encodes a 610 amino acid protein named menin.
 The first exon and the last part of exon 10 are not translated.
 The main transcript of 2.8 kb has been described in a large variety of human tissues (pancreas, thymus, adrenal glands, thyroid, testis, leukocytes, heart, brain, lung, muscle, small intestine, liver, and kidney); an additional transcript of approximately 4 kb has been detected in pancreas and thymus, suggesting tissue-specific alternative splicing.